The Vigil (2019 film): Plot

 The film opens with an unidentified boy forced by a man in a black Nazi uniform to shoot a young woman in a forest, as a strange figure approaches them in the background.

 The film then cuts to Yakov Ronen, a man who has left the Orthodox Jewish community in Brooklyn.
 He is struggling to deal with an unspecified traumatic event in his past and to pay his rent due to not having a job.
 He is approached by Reb Shulem, a member of his former Orthodox Jewish community, to keep vigil over Rubin Litvak, a Holocaust survivor who had died recently.
 Shulem had previously hired a Shomer, but that individual had left due to being "afraid", and Ronen had prior experience with keeping vigil.
 Ronen accepts the job after negotiating a higher fee.
 That night, Ronen and Shulem meet with Litvak's widow, who is suffering from Alzheimer's disease and reluctantly accepts Ronen as a Shomer, and Shulem informs Ronen that the mortuary men will arrive in five hours.

-Ronen begins his vigil then he starts to hear strange noises and sees a shadowy figure in the house's dining room.
+Ronen begins his vigil; he starts to hear strange noises and sees a shadowy figure in the house's dining room.
 He finds a photo of Litvak and his family with a similar shadowy figure behind them, before briefly going to sleep; he has a nightmare about his younger brother being tormented by some older men.
-Upon waking up, Ronen experiences additional strange events, such as the lights flickering while texting his friend Sarah, and finds a video on his phone sent by an unknown number.
+Upon waking up, Ronen experiences additional strange events, such as the lights flickering while he texts his friend Sarah, and finds a video on his phone sent by an unknown number.
 The video shows Mrs. Litvak approaching Ronen and touching his face while he is asleep; the video file vanishes from his phone a few seconds later.